celine-teh/vicHealthHeroes/wp-content/plugins/chatbot/readme.txt

 == Description ==
 = ChatBot for WordPress - WPBot =
 WPBot is an easy to use, Native, No coding required, AI ChatBot plugin for your WordPress website.
+Manage your ChatBot from the WordPress Dashboard.

 You can use WPBot as as a <strong>plug n' play</strong> AI website ChatBot without any technical knowledge at all.
 Just install it and the ChatBot can chat with the website users, show text responses you created from the WordPress backend, display a small set of FAQs, let users email you for support or leave their phone numbers like a floating HelpDesk or a Conversational Floating Contact bot.